wonmor/ElectronVisualized/README.md

 # ElectronVisualized

 **Designed and Developed by John Seong.
 This public archive is not intended for use in production.
-Please read the license carefully before using any parts of this source code.**
+Please read the license carefully before using any parts or segments of this source code.**

 ElectronVisualized provides an interactive visualization in the areas of chemistry and quantum mechanics.
 The app showcases atomic orbitals through electron density — alongside with molecular orbitals — beautifully and elegantly.